 Esophageal candidiasis (infection of the esophagus) and oropharyngeal candidiasis (infection of part of the throat) are examples of a fungal infection called mucocutaneous candidiasis (also called mucosal candidiasis).
-Mucocutaneous candidiasis, histoplasmosis, and aspergillosis are all opportunistic infections.
+Mucocutaneous candidiasis and histoplasmosis are all opportunistic infections.
 An opportunistic infection is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as those infected with HIV—than in people with healthy immune systems.

 Itraconazole can also be used “off-label” to prevent and treat other opportunistic infections of HIV infection.
 “Off-label” use refers to use of an FDA-approved medicine in a manner different from that described on the medicine label.
 Good medical practice and the best interests of a patient sometimes require that a medicine be used “off-label.”

 What HIV-related opportunistic infections is itraconazole used for?

 The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by the Centers for Disease Control and Prevention (CDC), the National Institutes of Health (NIH), and the HIV Medicine Association of the Infectious Diseases Society of America (IDSA-HIVMA), includes recommendations on the HIV-related uses of itraconazole to: